ash-shell/yaml-parse/README.md

-# Ash-Yaml-Parse
+# Yaml-Parse

-Ash-Yaml-Parse is an [Ash](https://github.com/BrandonRomano/ash) module that offers YAML parsing in Bash.
+Yaml-Parse is an [Ash](https://github.com/ash-shell/ash) module that offers YAML parsing in Bash.

 ## Getting started

 ### Ash Users

-Ash-Yaml-Parse is part of the Ash core, so you can just start using it in your Ash modules.
+Yaml-Parse is part of the Ash core, so you can just start using it in your Ash modules.

 ### Non Ash Users